Arab League boycott of Israel: Travel restrictions

 The passports of some countries are not valid for travel to Israel, including Bangladesh, Brunei, Iran, Iraq, and Pakistan.
 Thirteen countries do not accept Israeli passports: Algeria, Bangladesh, Brunei, Iran, Iraq, Kuwait, Lebanon, Libya, Malaysia, Pakistan, Saudi Arabia, Syria and Yemen.
-In addition, seven of these countries — Iran, Kuwait, Lebanon, Libya, Syria and Yemen — do not allow entry to people with evidence of travel to Israel, or whose passports have either a used or an unused Israeli visa.
+In addition, seven of these countries — Afghanistan, Iran, Kuwait, Lebanon, Libya, Syria and Yemen — do not allow entry to people with evidence of travel to Israel, or whose passports have either a used or an unused Israeli visa.
 The stamp may be a visa stamp, or a stamp on entry or departure.
 Because of these issues, Israeli immigration controls do not stamp passports with an entry visa, instead stamping on a separate insert which is discarded on departure.
 However, a stamp of another country which indicates that the person has entered Israel may frustrate that effort.
 For example, if an Egyptian departure stamp is used in any passport at the Taba Crossing, that is an indication that the person entered Israel, and a similar situation arises for land crossings into Jordan.
 Several Arab League member states now accept Israeli passports for transit passengers on flights.

-Countries with restrictions in place

-In August 2020, the United Arab Emirates permitted direct flights to and from Israel, the first Arab League country to do so, and Saudi Arabia and Bahrain authorised overflights for such flights.
+In August 2020, the United Arab Emirates permitted direct flights to and from Israel, with Saudi Arabia and Bahrain authorizing overflying their territory for such flights.
 On 8 October 2020, Israel and Jordan reached an agreement to allow flights to cross over both countries’ airspace.
 It will also allow the UAE and Bahrain, along with other countries in the region, to fly over Israeli airspace.